Highway-Kebabbery/Job-Scraper/README.md

             * Send the manual script execution command.
                 * OPEN NOTIFICATIONS BEFORE IT FINISHES.
             * Watch per-execution notification come in.
+            * Expand any notification and dismiss it.
             * Expand the daily notification and click on it.
                 * Capture the launch of the company site.
             * Stop recording.
-    * For the match-case in `CompanyJobsFinder.set_current_jobs()`, I will eventually need to figure out which kwarg works for each selector.
-I've only verified this for `class name` so far.
 * FOR THE LOVE OF GOD, SET THE PROJECT VERSION BEFORE YOU RELEASE IT AGAIN.
+* ALSO FOR THE LOVE OF GOD, REMEMBER TO TURN OFF FAST NOTIFICATIONS IN THE PYTHON SCRIPT BEFORE PUBLISHING THE FIRST STABLE RELEASE.
 *****
 *****
 *****